gunterhager/mz-800-emulator/README.md

 > ./fips gen
 > ./fips open

+# on OSX with Xcode for creating unit tests using XCTest:
+# (Coverage logging not enabled, you need to edit scheme in Xcode to enable)
+> ./fips set config osx-xcode-xctest
+> ./fips gen
+> ./fips open

 # on Windows with Visual Studio:
 > ./fips set config win64-vstudio-debug
 > ./fips gen